MicrosoftDocs/memdocs/memdocs/solutions/tutorial-school-deployment/configure-device-settings.md

 # Configure and secure devices with Microsoft Intune

-With Intune for Education, you can configure settings for devices in the school, to ensure that they comply with specific policies.
+With Intune, you can configure settings for devices in the school, to ensure that they comply with specific policies.
 For example, you may need to secure your devices, ensuring that they are kept up to date.
 Or you may need to configure all the devices with the same look and feel.

 Settings can be assigned to groups: